 Some environmental permits now require that the plans call for excavating additional depth below the finish elevation of the bottom of a pond or ditch.
 They also require that the area of extra depth be replaced with "blanket material" that will either allow for percolation or not allow for percolation as required by the permit.
-The drawing below shows the limits of pay for excavation in this situation.
+Figure 216.4.6 shows the limits of pay for excavation in this situation.
 The depth and type of fill material must be identified in the plans.

-Figure 216.4.1 Pond Template
+Figure 216.4.6 Pond Surface